TeumessianFox/pmpq/README.md

 ## Usage

+The main objective of this library is to provide different implementations of polynomial multiplication for post-quantum crypto algorithms.

+### Target
+The **STM32F407G-DISCOVERY** is used for the [pqm4](https://github.com/mupq/pqm4) contest and also the main target for this library.

+Flashable .hex files can also be generated for the **Chipwhisperer**.

 ### Python
 *Python >= 3.5  needed*
 #### Run
-Run `host/main.py` to try every supported polynomial moltiplication once and gather results & cycle count.
+Run `host/main.py` to try every supported polynomial multiplication on the STM32F407G-DISCOVERY once and gather results & cycle count.

 #### pq_testing
 Access `pq_testing.POLYMUL_ALGOS` to gather viable **algo**